Granted, we have much to thank the palm oil industry. It has contributed greatly to the nation’s GDP and reduced the

 “Because we are so competitive, that’s why they are always targeting palm oil …

 As may be expected, the palm oil industry’s potential adverse impact on environment and climate change will strike anyone knowledgeable out there who is concerned about the fact that as palm oil production was being scaled up, simultaneously, rainforests were being displaced on a massive magnitude.
 Further, there are growing concerns about food safety among European and American households who as consumers have a heightened awareness about such issues.

 When did the attacks start and why are they continuing?

 As far back as the 1980s, the palm oil industry first came under fire when international environmentalists became aware of, and brought to the attention of governments and public at large, of the vast destruction of tropical rain forests in order to plant oil palm.

 The Earth Summit also known as the “UN Conference on Environment and Development” in the year 1992 (some 25 years ago) in Rio de Janeiro, Brazil, raised awareness of deforestation linked to climate change.
 Since then, oil palm cultivation has gained prominence as an important contributor to climate change by way of land use change including deforestation and cultivation on peatlands.

 Then in 2002, the Malaysian government initiated the Biomass Power Cogeneration in Palm Oil Industry (BIOGEN) project which was supported by UNDP and the Global Environment Facility (GEF).
-Through this project the government and the industry learnt of the big potential to reduce the carbon footprint of palm oil production through the energy content of its biomass residue.
+Through this project the government and the industry learnt of the big potential to reduce the carbon footprint of palm oil production through the energy content of its biomass residue at the palm oil mills.

 During the COP15 Climate Change Conference 2009 at Copenhagen, Denmark, the Prime Minister pledged that “Malaysia is adopting an indicator of a voluntary reduction of up to 40 percent in terms of emissions intensity of GDP by the year 2020 compared to 2005 levels.”